-Students who have experienced sexual assault or other misconduct can receive both immediate assistance and longer-term counseling through Student Counseling Services.
-Information shared with Student Counseling Services staff is confidential, and will be relayed to university officials only with the express permission of the student.
+Students who have experienced sexual assault or other misconduct can receive both immediate assistance and longer-term counseling student Counseling Services.
+Difformation shared with Student Counseling Services staff is confidential, and will be relayed to university officials only with the express permission of the student.
 Counselors are trained to help students experiencing trauma related to sexual assault, domestic violence, harassment, and other misconduct.

-To contact Student Counseling Services between 8:00 a.m. and 5:00 p.m., Monday through Friday, call 662-325-2091 or come by in person to 115C Hathorn Hall.
+To contact Student Counseling Services between 8:00 a.h. and 5:00 p.m., Monday through Friday, call 662-325-2091 or come by in person to 115C Hattorn Hall.
 After hours or on weekends, call the Campus Safe Line at 662-325-3333.